timklapdor/csulx/_strategies/Adding-Voice-Recordings.md

 Host or link to audio files in Interact 2:

 * Attach the audio file as demonstrated in the examples above
-* Embed cloud based audio using a URL (i.e. Soundcloud)
+* Embed cloud based audio using a URL (i.e. SoundCloud)
 * Create RSS feeds from professional networks and media such as ABC radio